kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 The easiest way to use Kaltura's Web Player is to build a player using [Kaltura's Universal Studio](https://knowledge.kaltura.com/node/1148), which provides a user-friendly UI for building and customizing the player.

+2. I think the order should be turned around… things like DRM should be last, Embed should be first… and also there’s a whole doc about Embed, so just link to it.

 Here are some of the key advantages of the Kaltura Web Player:

 ### Easy to Implement